raquo/Laminar/website/docs/documentation.md

 This feature is not specific to events at all.
 The general syntax is `inContext(El => Modifier[El]): Modifier[El]`. `thisNode` refers to the element to which this modifier will be applied.
 Its type is properly inferred to be `Input`, which is an alias for `ReactiveHtmlElement[dom.html.Input]`, thus its `.ref` property is precisely typed as `dom.html.Input`, which is a native JS type that has a `.value` property that holds the current text in the input.

 Because `thisNode.ref` refers to the element on which the event listener is **registered**, in JS DOM terms, it is actually equivalent to `dom.Event.currentTarget`, not `dom.Event.target` – the latter refers to the node at which the event **originates**.
 When dealing with inputs these two targets are usually the same since inputs don't have any child elements, but you need to be aware of this conceptual difference for other events.
 MDN docs: [target](https://developer.mozilla.org/en-US/docs/Web/API/Event/target), [currentTarget](https://developer.mozilla.org/en-US/docs/Web/API/Event/currentTarget).

-You might have noticed that some event props like `onClick` promise somewhat peculiar event types like `TypedTargetMouseEvent` instead of the expected `MouseEvent` – these refined types come from _Scala DOM Types_, and merely provide more specific types for `.target` (as much as is reasonably possible).
-These types are optional – if you don't care about `.target`, you can just treat such events as simple `MouseEvent`s because `TypedTargetMouseEvent` does in fact extend `MouseEvent`. `// @TODO [API] I don't think we need this, really`.